plewto/Cadejo/doc/Instruments/Combo/6-pp.md

 cadejo.instruments.combo.pp
 ===========================

+<ISSUE: revision 2014.05.20
+   pp-hook function no longer considerd "optional"
+   The pp-hook function is now requiered for bank serilization.
+   The lambda list for pp-hook has also changed.
+   The new fuctnion template is

+   (pp-hookfn [event pname data remarks]
+              [event pname data])

+    Where:
+    event - The MIDI event (used to extract the progam number) pname - Than program name
+    data - The program data as a flat assoc list of param/value pairs remarks - optional remarkls text>

 pp-hook is an optional feature of cadejo.midi.program/Bank and is intended to display current patch data in response to a MIDI program-change.
 The format of the pp output should closely match that used by the program data file and should